WHAT DO BLUE WHALES EAT?

 So, just what does a Blue Whale eat?

 Blue whales feed almost exclusively on krill, though they also take small numbers of copepods.
-Copepods - meaning 'oar-feet' - are a group of small oceanic crustaceans, but they are also found in nearly every freshwater habitat.
-The species eaten by blue whales are planktonic (drifting in sea waters), although there are some benthic species (living on the ocean floor).
+Copepods - meaning 'oar-feet', are a group of small oceanic crustaceans, but they are also found in nearly every freshwater habitat.
+The species eaten by blue whales are planktonic (as in drifting in sea waters), although there are some benthic species which live on the ocean floor.

 The species of copepod zooplankton eaten by blue whales will vary from ocean to ocean.
-In the North Atlantic, Meganyctiphanes norvegica, Thysanoessa raschii, Thysanoessa inermis and Thysanoessa longicaudata are the usual food, while in the North Pacific, Euphausia pacifica, Thysanoessa inermis, Thysanoessa longipes, Thysanoessa spinifera, Nyctiphanes symplex and Nematoscelis megalops are takenn.
+In the North Atlantic, Meganyctiphanes norvegica, Thysanoessa raschi, Thysanoessa inermis and Thysanoessa longicaudata are the usual food, while in the North Pacific, Euphausia pacifica, Thysanoessa inermis, Thysanoessa longipes, Thysanoessa spinifera, Nyctiphanes simplex and Nematoscelis megalops are taken.
 Then, in the Antarctic, blue whales eat Euphausia superba, Euphausia crystallorophias and Euphausia valentin.

 Blue Whales and Krill

 Because krill move through the ocean levels, blue whales typically feed at depths of more than 100 metres (330 ft) during the day and only surface-feed at night.
 Dive times are typically 10 minutes when feeding, though dives of up to 20 minutes are common.
 The longest recorded dive is 36 minutes.